geometalab/aoi-osm/README.md

 The objective of Areas-of-Interest (AOI) is to convey visual information to a user (map reader or tourist) where there are areas are of "high interest" regarding facilities like shopping, eating, accomodation, sightseeing or leisure.

-The use of AOI comprises touristic applications as well as urban planning, location-allocation analysis and site selection..
+The use of AOI comprises touristic applications as well as urban planning, location-allocation analysis and site selection.
 Inspired by biology AOI are also used to identify completeness of OpenStreetMap (POI) data by comparing the accumulation of POI (within AOI) with species discovery curves (aka negative exponential functions) (Clough 2018).

 The preferred spatial resolution of this dataset is between 10 and 2 meters on the ground (zoom levels from 16 to 14) which is around the scale of 1:5000 (general plan).